AlMaini/drip-drop/backend/README.md

 # Drip Drop Backend

-This is the FastAPI backend server for the Drip Drop application that integrates with Google's Gemini AI for image analysis and outfit suggestions.
+This is the FastAPI backend server for the Drip Drop application that integrates with Google's Gemini AI for advanced clothing analysis, virtual try-on, and image generation.

 ## Features

+- **Clothing Analysis**: Extract and analyze individual clothing items from photos
+- **Quality Assessment**: Check if uploaded images meet professional studio quality standards
+- **Virtual Try-On**: AI-powered iterative virtual clothing try-on using Gemini AI
-- **Image Analysis**: Analyze clothing images using Gemini Vision API
+- **Image Generation**: Generate images with context using Gemini AI
-- **Outfit Suggestions**: Get AI-powered outfit recommendations based on wardrobe images
-- **Style Context**: Use existing images as context for style analysis
+- **Clothing Extraction**: Separate and itemize multiple clothing pieces from single images
 - **CORS Support**: Configured for frontend integration

 ## Setup